nhingungungungungu/AWS-FCJ/content/3-BlogsTranslated/3.3-Blog3/_index.md

 Author: Philippe El Asmar – May 08, 2025
 Category: .NET, Announcements, AWS .NET Development, AWS SDK for .NET, AWS Toolkit for Visual Studio, Developer Tools, Visual Studio

-We are excited to announce that **AWS Deploy Tool for .NET** now supports deploying .NET applications to **ARM-based compute platforms** on AWS!
+We are thankfully to announce that **AWS Deploy Tool for .NET** now supports deploying .NET applications to **ARM-based compute platforms** on AWS!
 Whether deploying from Visual Studio or using the .NET CLI, you can now target cost-efficient ARM infrastructures like AWS Graviton with the same smooth, familiar experience.

 ---